Oregon Goes to College Scholarship List - Check out this comprehensive scholarship list organized by due date for Oregon students.

 REMEMBER: Always check the schools you are applying to for scholarships!!
 This is your best source of scholarship money!!
 Every college or university should have a Financial Aid/Scholarships page.

 The OSAC Scholarship is due February 15th (early bird deadline) and March 1st (regular deadline).
 475+ scholarships, one application.
+2022-23 OSAC Scholarship Catalog

 The Oregon Promise Grant is now available to all students who will be attending Community College within 6 months of high school graduation and have less than 90 credits and a 2.5 or higher GPA.

 NCEF Scholarship-A scholarship for North Clackamas District Students!
+Application for current year will be available in early Spring.

 College Board Opportunity Scholarships - New Program!